aiba/ring-cljsbuild/README.md

 You can dynamically serve optimized compiles and unomptimized compiles from the same webserver, via multiple calls to wrap-cljsbuild with different URL prefixes.
-Then you can decide in the request handler whether to serve optimized or unoptimized, perhaphs by looking at a URL parameter.
+Then you can decide in the request handler whether to serve optimized or unoptimized, perhaps by looking at a URL parameter.
 (TODO: provide example of this).

 ## Implementation Issues

 * Crossovers are not supported (but these seem to be a deprecated concept anyway).
-The use of `emptydir` as a crossovers arg to `run-compiler` is particularly sketchy.
 * The compiler prints to stdout, but arguably this is an issue with the cljsbuild library.
 (Library functions probably shouldn't print to stdout).
-We could try wrapping this in `with-out-str`.
+We could try wrapping this in `with-out-str` and use clojure.tools.logging.
 * The `:output-to` filename is hard-coded to `"main.js"`.
 Perhaps this should be configurable.